-Please note; You can open for less hours or days but you may (tbc yet to be decided for 2022), find your venue details in a different part of the guide to those open for the core hours of 11am - 5pm.
+Please note; You can open for less hours or days but your your venue details will be in a different *part of the guide to those open for the core hours of 11am - 5pm.
 This is unpopular with artists, but easier for visitors, and came about as a result of feedback we've had from visitors over the years.
-We've tried various ways of making different opening times clear in the printed guide: seperate sections, same geographical section but at the end; clock symbols, which indicate viitors need to check times closely.
-None of these things have proved to work well for both artists and visitors.
-We can't win, either the artists are unhappy with it or the visitors grumble.
-But it's being reviewed again this October by the h.Art Advisory Group. *The section is called 'Venues with varied openings' and follows on from the geographical sections.
+This was reviewed again in October by the h.Art Advisory Group. *The section is called 'Venues with varied openings' and follows on from the geographical sections.

 Contact us if you would like to be added to the Artist/Venue contact list, it's how we stay in touch and keep participants in the loop

 For participants h.Art 2022 kicks off earlier than usual next year.